bigomics/omicsplayground-doc/info.rst

 Citation
 --------------------------------------------------------------------------------

-To cite Change-O in publications please use:
+To cite Omics Playground in publications please use:

 **Akhmedov M, Martinelli A, Geiger R and Kwee I.**
 Omics Playground\: A comprehensive self-service platform forvisualization, analytics and exploration of Big Omics Data.